Rocheport Bridge

-In 2019, the Missouri Department of Transportation received a $81.2 million federal INFRA grant which provided the remaining necessary funding to replace the aging bridge.
+In 2019, the Missouri Department of Transportation received an $81.2 million federal INFRA grant which provided the remaining necessary funding to replace the rapidly aging bridge.
 On July 1, 2021, MoDOT selected the Lunda Team as the design-build contractor for the project.
 The design includes two bridges (one for each direction of travel); each bridge will accommodate three travel lanes and full-width shoulders.
 Construction on the first bridge began in October 2021.
-The first is scheduled to be done in 2023.
-The second will be done afterwards.
-The entire project is scheduled to be completed by the end of 2024.
+The first was done in summer 2023 carrying both westbound and eastbound, will eventually be only carrying westbound only.
+The original bridge was imploded on the morning of September 10 of the same year.
+Fog delayed the implosion by over an hour.
+Footings of the old bridge were removed by blasting on October 30 and November 14.
+The second bridge for eastbound traffic will be constructed in the same location as the old bridge.
+The entire project was completed by the end of 2024.
+Post offline work with clean up continues through early 2025.